CDCgov/dibbs-query-connector/query-connector/README.md

 Docker version 20.10.21, build baeda1f
 ```

-2. Download a copy of the Docker image from the PHDI repository by running `docker pull ghcr.io/cdcgov/phdi/tefca-viewer:latest`.
+2. Download a copy of the Docker image from the PHDI repository by running `docker pull ghcr.io/cdcgov/phdi/query-connector:latest`.
-   1. If you're using an M1 Mac, you'll need to tell Docker to pull the non-Apple Silicon image using `docker pull --platform linux/amd64 ghcr.io/cdcgov/phdi/tefca-viewer:latest` since we don't have a image for Apple Silicon.
+   1. If you're using an M1 Mac, you'll need to tell Docker to pull the non-Apple Silicon image using `docker pull --platform linux/amd64 ghcr.io/cdcgov/phdi/query-connector:latest` since we don't have a image for Apple Silicon.
 If you're using this setup, there might be some issues with architecture incompatability that the team hasn't run into, so please flag if you run into something!
-3. Run the service with `docker run -p 3000:3000 tefca-viewer:latest`.
-If you're on a Windows machine, you may need to run `docker run -p 3000:3000 ghcr.io/cdcgov/phdi/tefca-viewer:latest` instead.
+3. Run the service with `docker run -p 3000:3000 query-connector:latest`.
+If you're on a Windows machine, you may need to run `docker run -p 3000:3000 ghcr.io/cdcgov/phdi/query-connector:latest` instead.

-Congratulations, the Query Connector app should now be running on `localhost:3000/tefca-viewer`!
+Congratulations, the Query Connector app should now be running on `localhost:3000/query-connector`!

 #### Running from Node.js Source Code